kuvivek/drivingTheoryInGermany/README.md

 ✅ Of vehicles speeding
 **Comment**: People often drive too fast in residential areas, especially if the roads appear wide and clear.
 It is easy to overlook junctions because they look like driveways.
 There is also a risk of children unexpectedly running out of driveways onto the road.

+778. What mistakes make overtaking dangerous even on clear and straight roads?
+(Similar like 344. and 314.)
+✅ The distance of an oncoming vehicle is overestimated
+✅ You underestimate your overtaking distance
+❌ You overestimate your overtaking distance
+**Comment**: Overtaking maneuvers are dangerous even on straight and open roads.
+This is especially true if oncoming traffic approaches you.
+The speed of oncoming vehicles is difficult to assess.
+Often the duration of the overtaking maneuver is underestimated.
+If you take too long, dangerous situations for you and for others can arise.
+Before you start overtaking another vehicle, make sure that the opposite lane is clear and you can finish the overtaking maneuver quickly.
+Otherwise you wait.